UPDATED: APRIL 27, 2023 | 2 MIN READ

 To qualify for these discounts, it is advised that you have a clean driving record and be willing to pay an insurance premium upfront.

-Rather than relying on or even obtaining car insurance, you can always opt for utilizing your local area’s public transportation resources.
+Rather than relying on or obtaining car insurance, you can always use your local area’s public transportation resources.
 Instead of paying vast amounts on a premium, that money can now be saved to cover other expenses.

 Another intelligent way of reducing premium costs could be as simple as raising the deductible fees in your insurance plan.
 You are guaranteeing an overall lower premium rate on your car insurance by paying for a higher deductible.